kaishx/wfa/README.md

 The boundary configs highlight the extremes:

 * **(0.9, 0.2)** essentially floods the system with non-stationary spreads.
-  *Result: MDD balloons while offering zero upside.
-The filters are simply too loose.*
+  *Result: MDD increases while offering zero upside.
+The filters are simply too loose.

 * **(0.7, 0.2)** is overly strict.
   *Result: Trade volume collapses, often to near zero — which matches real paper-trading observations where many spreads sit around Hurst 0.75–0.9.
-Only extremely tight pairs like QQQ/QQQM survive.*
+Only extremely tight pairs like QQQ/QQQM survive.

-Overall, these patterns reinforce why threshold testing matters and why the chosen filters should reflect empirical market behavior, not just statistical aesthetics.
+Overall, these patterns reinforce why threshold testing matters and why the chosen filters should reflect actual market behavior rather than purely statistical aesthetics.
+In empirical finance, a Hurst value around 0.7 typically indicates trending (not mean-reverting), and an ADF p-value of 0.2 is far from statistically significant.
 ---

 ### Intra-graph Structure